 This presents the challenge of figuring out how to support their black culture.
 I want my children to be proud of their black heritage and it is up to me to make sure our home is filled with emotional support and physical things that will promote a positive identity.

-Here are some things you can do to promote a positive identity for your children.
+Here are some things you can do to support your child’s mixed race identity